ubarsc/pylidar/doc/source/processorexamples.rst

 ::

     # Reads in an input lidar file and writes an
-    # output image file with the mean 'Z' value for
+    # output image file with the minimum 'Z' value for
     # each bin
     import numpy
     from pylidar import lidarprocessor